 - Double check your recipient’s email or phone number to make sure you’re sending the transfer to the right place.

-- Always use a strong security answer that can’t be guessed or found easily, and don’t put a hint for the answer in the e-Transfer message field.
+- Always use a strong security answer that can’t be guessed or found easily, and don’t put a hint for the answer in the optional message field.

 - Only share the answer with your recipient through a safe channel – preferably call or tell them directly.

-- Avoid sending an e-Transfer over free or open Wi-Fi networks, or using a shared computer.
+- Avoid sending money using Interac e-Transfer over free or open Wi-Fi networks, or using a shared computer.

 Be cautious on public Wi-Fi